The houses of Conímbriga featured columnated gardens, which are still visible.

 There's an infrequent bus from Coimbra to Conimbriga, and another service to Condeixa-a-Nova less than two kilometers (about a mile) away, where it’s possible to walk or hire a taxi to the ruins.

-The direct bus (operated by the Transdev company and with a stop by the central square Largo da Portagem) departs from Coimbra only three times a day (at 9am, 9:30am and 12:30pm on weekdays, and at 9:30am and 12:30pm on weekends, plus at 3pm on Sundays and 3:30pm on Saturdays).
+The direct bus (operated by the Transdev company and with a stop by the central square Largo da Portagem) departs from Coimbra only twice a day (at 9:30am and 12:30pm on weekdays, and at 12:30pm on weekends).

-If you’re driving, Condeixa-a-Nova has a historic hotel that occupies a converted palace, and is a good choice for those who wish to stay overnight between Coimbra and the ruins.
+If you’re driving, Condeixa-a-Nova has a wonderful hotel that occupies a converted palace, and is a good choice for those who wish to stay overnight between Coimbra and the ruins.

 Admission and Tickets to Conímbriga